Nilza lived in Pasadena, California, where she enjoyed adventuring as far as she could around SoCal on her days or weekends off.

 Once we settled into our cabin, my boyfriend and I immediately went to explore the downtown area known as The Village.
 Our first priority was food as we were hungry from the drive.
 Due to spotty cell phone service, we were unable to Yelp or Google potential places to eat.
 Instead, we decided to be adventurous and walk around downtown until we found a restaurant that appealed to our appetite.
 Though The Village was a walkable 1.3 miles from our cabin, we utilized the ample and free public parking located behind the downtown's visitor center.

-If you check The Village's directory, you'll find 26 places to eat.
+If you check The Village's directory, you'll find over a dozen places to eat.
 Every couple of steps you take in the small downtown area will lead you to food or shopping.
 For lunch, we ate at Fire Rock Burgers and Brews for specialty burgers.
 I picked my lunch entree solely off the fact that my burger came topped with mac and cheese and barbecue sauce.
 Though the food was good, we wish we had made it a few more steps down the sidewalk to try the highly rated 572 Social Kitchen and Lounge.

 Once our hunger was satisfied, we walked around leisurely instead of on the hunt for food.
 If you're more of a planner or like to know what is in the area, the Visitor Center is a great stop to get more information and a map of Big Bear.
 At a leisurely pace, the entire downtown loop takes less than 20 minutes because of its small size.
 However, a loop around downtown is full of diversions when you have art galleries, souvenir shops, and clothing boutiques that will attract your attention.